coala/documentation/index.rst

   Check out `Writing Bears`_ for more information on this.

-To programmatically access coala's functionality, use ``coala-json`` or ``coala-format`` if you want to use a custom format string.
-Both of those binaries, among with ``coala-ci``, are noninteractive and thus suitable for continuous integration.
+To programmatically access coala's functionality, use the ``--json`` option.
+Use the ``--format`` option if you want to use a custom format string.
+Both of these arguments along with ``--ci`` argument run coala in non-interactive mode which is suitable for continuous integration.

 .. seealso::